top of page

 What to Expect

-All volunteers will be staying in a quality hotel, in a safe area of town.
-We will provide transportation from the airport as volunteers arrive on Sunday, July 19th and to the airport on August 1st- and every day in between.
-Delicious food will be provided by corporate donors, Tucson Church of Christ Family Groups, Casa Alitas Shelter and entertainment venues.
+All volunteers will be staying in a quality hotel.
+We will provide transportation from the airport as volunteers arrive on Sunday, June 26th and to the airport on July 8th- and every day in between.
+Delicious food will be provided by corporate donors, Tucson Church of Christ Family Groups, Casa Alitas Shelter, and entertainment venues.
 We will provide three meals/day as well as water and refreshments.
-We will work at the shelter every weekday and refuel with more fun and food in a different environment on the weekends.
+We will work at the shelter every weekday and refuel with more fun and food in a different environment on the weekend.

 We will have loads of fun while we develop bonds among each other as volunteers and refugees.
-Through our entertainment plans, volunteers will be immersed in Tucson cultural tradition.
-Volunteers will experience fulfillment, stomach and soul alike through the many exciting entertainment and serving events planned during this two week volunteer corps.
-Please feel free to contact us if you have any questons, comments or concerns.
+Through our entertainment plans, volunteers will be immersed in Tucson's cultural tradition.
+Volunteers will experience fulfillment- stomach and soul alike- through the many exciting entertainment and service events planned during this volunteer corps.
+Please feel free to contact us if you have any questions, comments, or concerns.